 In low doses, kratom can create stimulant-like effects, and in higher doses, it produces opioid-like effects like sedation.
 Although more research is needed, evidence has shown that it is possible for chronic kratom use to lead to dependence and subsequent kratom withdrawal.
 Since kratom has been labeled an “atypical opioid,” withdrawal symptoms may resemble mild to moderate opioid withdrawal.,

-Kratom use is understudied, with no specific substance use disorder included in the DSM-5 related to kratom use.
-However, it does appear that a minority of people experience withdrawal when they stop taking kratom, usually experiencing symptoms that would be rated from mild to moderate.
+Kratom use is understudied, with no specific substance use disorder included in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) related to kratom use.
+However, it does appear that some people experience withdrawal when they stop taking kratom, usually experiencing symptoms that would be rated from mild to moderate. ,

 - Depressed mood

 - Back and muscle pain

 - Difficulty concentrating

 Kratom withdrawal symptoms are similar to those associated with opioid withdrawal, although they should generally be less severe.,